Secret societies in Singapore

 Secret societies in Singapore have been largely eradicated as a security issue in the city-state.
 However many smaller groups remain today which attempt to mimic societies of the past.
 The membership of these societies is largely adolescent.

 Despite fading from contemporary Singaporean society, these secret societies hold great relevance to Singapore's modern history.
 The founding of the city-state in 1819 saw the arrival of thousands of Chinese, thereby transplanting to Singapore social systems already present in China itself.
-Although the secret societies were commonly associated with violence, extortion and vice, they also played a part in building a social fabric for early Chinese migrants in Singapore.
+Although the secret societies were commonly associated with violence, extortion and vice, they also played a part in building a social fabric for early Chinese immigrants in Singapore.
 They were given leeway to control the Chinese populace due to the hands-off policy adopted by the British colonial government, who hoped to create stability.

 History

 The secret societies formed in Singapore can be traced to mid-18th century Fujian province in China, with the local offshoots adopting an organisational structure mirroring the parent organisation.
 The Hongmen, the first secret society to be established in Singapore, traced its origins to the Tiandihui in Fujian.